prvnbala/book-notes/Learn python the hard way/introductory-text.md

 Todo:
 Revise the ex22 notes.
 Read code from github, bitbucket, etc.
+Create a game story script and code it :) This really seems exciting.

 Notes:
 Ex 20 -> could be new to Y.